 Here are examples of no-fee and low-fee banks that are ideal for people opening a checking account for the first time or are returning to banking after a period away:

-Novo is a great bank for small businesses looking to avoid common business banking fees.
+Novo is a great fintech company for small businesses looking to avoid common business banking fees.
 Optimized for independent business owners, entrepreneurs, and freelancers, Novo accounts have no hidden fees and make managing your business finances simple.

 When you have an account with a high-quality bank, you won’t have to pay any recurring fees and don’t have to worry about minimum balances.
 You can deposit checks using your phone and send funds to friends and family for free in just a few moments.